The Algebra of the Pseudo-Observables II: The Measurement Problem: Quantum states

-If $\left\{ I_{j}\right\} $ is a basis of elementary projectors associated to a complete set of observables compatible one with each other and with $O$, the dyads associated with all possible pairs of such projectors, as shown in subsection 4.2 in the first paper, constitute a basis and are bilateral eigenvectors of $O$.
-In fact, by virtue of equation (10) in the first paper, one has:
+If $\left\{ I_{j}\right\} $ is a basis of pairwise orthogonal primitive projectors associated to a complete set of observables compatible one with each other and with $O$, the dyads associated with all possible pairs of such projectors, as shown in subsection 4.2 in the first paper, constitute a basis and are bilateral eigenvectors of $O$.
+In fact, one has:

 and